scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 description: "an online conference for Clojure data-analysis stories"
 lead: ""
 date: 2025-01-20
-lastmod: 2025-04-03
+lastmod: 2025-04-05
 draft: false
 images: ["Noj.png"]
 ---

 ![Noj logo](Noj.png)

-In recent months, the Clojure toolkit for data and science has been maturing.
-Thus, in 2025, Scicloj can finally shift more resources into making it accessible and well-known.
+As the Clojure toolkit for data science has been maturing, in 2025, Scicloj finally shifts more resources into making it accessible and well-known.

 SciNoj Light is one of the first steps in that direction.